bigeasy/paxos/index.md

 ### Proposer is halted by its acceptor

-What happens when a citizen that proposing receives a proposal and issues a promise, but is in the midst of its own proposal?
+What happens when a islander that proposing receives a proposal and issues a promise, but is in the midst of its own proposal?
 The synchronous response would come at the end of a network request.
 The response can find that the proposer has been destroyed.